 The EYFS curriculum is delivered over two years (FS1 and FS2).
 EYFS provides a positive, stimulating and supportive environment, instilling a deep sense of emotional well-being and high level of engagement.
 Feeling confident and secure in a learning environment can significantly enhance learning.

 In EYFS, students enjoy exploring, discovering and developing new skills through a play-based approach as well as embracing the principles of High Performance Learning, that helps develop skills such as independence, innovation, creativity, enquiry, and problem‑solving.
-Children learn through their own initiate as well as teacher-led activities.
+Children learn through their own initiative as well as teacher-led activities.

 Developing important personal attributes such as respect, making positive relationships, cultivating ideas and becoming an active, independent learner are all qualities nurtured through our seven key areas for development.